Minitest Cheat Sheet

-Recently I came across a post that called out a perceived lack of available documentation and other learning material for Minitest in contrast with RSpec.
+Recently I came across a post that called out a perceived lack of documentation and learning materials for Minitest in contrast with RSpec.
 And while I’m not entirely sure I agree with the premise, the main point of the article had the ring of truth to it:

 If there’s a problem to be solved here, it’s that the obvious parts of Minitest need to be better documented.
 Organize the new documentation in the format of “I want to do xyz thing”,with an example.